gaganmani90/organic-food-forecast-api/README.md

 # Organic Food Certification Web Scraper

 ## Overview

 This Python scraper extracts organic food certification data from the Jaivik Bharat website.
 It retrieves information about certified companies, including certification details, locations, and registered products.
 The scraper is designed to work for all Indian states.

 ## Features
 - Scrapes certification data for organic food companies.
 - Supports multiple states using state codes.
 - Extracts company name, certification ID, location, email, address, certifying agency, validity dates, and products.
-- Saves data in JSON format for easy processing.
+- Saves data in CSV and JSON formats for easy processing.
+- Automatically updates a metadata file summarizing the number of businesses per state and the last scraped timestamp.

 ## Prerequisites
-Make sure you have Python installed (version 3.6+ recommended) and the required dependencies.
+Make sure you have Python installed (version 3.8+ recommended) and the required dependencies.

 ## Installation
 Clone the repository and install the dependencies: